-At age 26, he founded his first agency and quickly became recognized as a passionate business leader, talented creative director, and strategic advisor to clients such as BMW Manufacturing, Furman University, Ryobi Powertools, and Ritz Carlton Residences.
+At age 26, he founded his first agency and quickly became recognized as a passionate business leader, talented creative director, and strategic advisor.

-Most recently, he was the Vice President of Sales and Marketing at KeyMark, Inc., a value-added enterprise software reseller, where he built and led a marketing and sales department of 30.
+Prior to joining Up&Up, he was Vice President of Sales and Marketing at KeyMark, Inc., a value-added enterprise software reseller, where he led a marketing and sales department of 30.

 In addition to brand development and digital strategy, Jami has become a valuable technology thought-leader for marketing teams looking to integrate their marketing, website, analytics, and CRM platforms for real-time insights into overall marketing and sales performance.

 Jami is a native of #yeahTHATgreenville where he attended Mauldin High School and The Fine Arts Center.
 He holds a BFA in Graphic Design from Winthrop University.
-When not at the office, Jami can be found supporting his wife, Beth, in her triathlons (Ironman, Xterra); catching live music with his daughter, Emma; talking classic cars with his son, Noah; or hanging Christmas lights year-round with his OCD (Obsessive Christmas Disorder) son, Owen.
+When not at the office, Jami can be found supporting his wife, Beth, in her triathlons (Ironman, Xterra); catching live music with his daughter, Emma; or talking drag racing, LS swaps and classic cars with his sons, Noah and Owen.

 Q&A With Jami Mullikin